lucasmaciel03/ipvc-personalapp-ionic/README.md

 </br>

 # 🎯 Bónus
-Start by loading all data statically and then connect to a web so that it is dynamic.
+ - Start by loading all data statically and then connect to a web so that it is dynamic 🎲
 <p>
   - Put the project online 🌐
 </p>